 Ranking #1 on Google is no easy task.
 The most successful roofing websites possess engaging and valuable content, characteristics outlined in Google’s Quality Guidelines.
-Understanding what Google expects can be helpful in crafting a great website.
+Understanding Google’s expectations can help craft a great website.
 But writing great content is not enough to secure the top rankings on search results.
 Roofing contractors often wonder what to do after creating service pages, publishing blog posts, and targeting keywords.
 That’s where content marketing comes in.
 Within content marketing, there are several strategies that roofers can deploy to get the results that they are looking for in 2020 and beyond.
 Some of the most effective content marketing strategies include:

 - Link Building